suriya78b/devops-interview-ques/README.md

 7. How do you reduce Docker image size?
 8. What happens internally when a Docker container starts?
 9. Explain difference between ENTRYPOINT and CMD.
+10. Explain Docker multi-stage builds with an example.
+11. How do you troubleshoot high CPU usage in a container?
+12. Best practices for production-ready Dockerfiles?
+13. How to handle environment variables securely?
+14. What happens internally when you run docker run?

 # 🐳 Kubernetes (AKS/EKS) & Container Security
 1. How do you secure inter-pod communication in AKS using network policies and service mesh (e.g., Istio)?